sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-slides/spa-use-google-workspace-slides.md

 26. In the **Automation Details** panel, under **Tools**, search for the **Add Image (Google Slides)** and drag and drop it into the workflow.

-    > You will set the parameter for prensentationID, the id of the presentation in which you want to add an image.
+    > You will set the parameter for `prensentationID`, the id of the presentation in which you want to add an image.

     - Select the activity.
 Under **Input Parameters**, for `presentationId`, choose the pencil to open the expression editor.